GNOME/gtk/docs/reference/gtk/question_index.md

 5. Why does my program leak memory, if I destroy a widget immediately after creating it ?

-    If `GtkFooi` isn't a toplevel window, then
+    If `GtkFoo` isn't a toplevel window, then

         foo = gtk_foo_new ();
         g_object_unref (foo);